In special circumstances, businesses can ask to turn on reference number verification to make sure their reviews are written by genuine reviewers.

 How can I turn it on?

-If your company has experienced serious abuse and you want to activate reference number verification, please contact our Compliance Team at firstname.lastname@example.org and send us documentation of the abuse.
+If your company has experienced serious abuse and you want to activate reference number verification, please contact our Content Integrity at firstname.lastname@example.org and send us documentation of the abuse.
 We'll use it to make an assessment as to whether access to the tool is warranted or not.